Nursing in Canada: Registered nurses

-Practical nursing education
+Practical nurses

 Registered Practical Nurses (RPNs) is a title applied to practical nurses in Ontario and Quebec, which is not to be confused with Registered Psychiatric Nurses, and are equivalent to Licensed Practical Nurses (LPNs) in the other provinces and territories of Canada which favour this title.
 Practical nurses are educated at the college level after two to three years of study and are granted a diploma upon successful completion.
 Practical nursing training is quite similar to the registered nurses' education with many of the same subjects, and with the same nursing skills as RN; however, given the reduced period of study, students receive a more focused foundational body of knowledge.
 This results in the inability of RPNs to provide autonomous care to highly acute and unstable patients, unless caring for the patient in collaboration with a Registered Nurse.
 RNs are also encouraged to collaborate with other RNs on highly acute and unstable patients; however, they may do so independently.
 Practical nursing students are exposed to hands-on training as early as the first semester of year one, continuing through to graduation, making RPNs sometimes more skill proficient post graduation.
 Practical nursing training is extensive compared to practical nursing training in the United States.
 Many RNs in the United States continue to graduate with two year associate degree programs.
 Should these nurses with such training wish to immigrate to Canada, they would be required to challenge the practical nursing qualification in Canada as it is viewed as equivalent to the two year registered nurse degree program in the US.